RESIDENTIAL CONVEYANCING

 The precise stages involved vary according to the circumstances.
 However typically in a property sale we need to do the following:

-- Agree completion date (date from which you no longer own the property and move out)
+• Once the completion date has been agreed via your selling agent (date from which you no longer own the property and move out) take your instructions as to exchange of contracts

 In a property purchase we need to do the following: